mtnfog/philter/README.md

 Other example requests are available in the [Philter User’s Guide Quick Start](https://philter.mtnfog.com/introduction/quick-start).

+### Configuring Philter

+Philter can be configured by setting environment variables.
+Refer to the [Philter User's Guide](https://philter.mtnfog.com/configuration/settings) for the available settings.

 ## Cloud Images

 For turnkey cloud images of Philter on AWS, Azure, or GCP visit https://www.mtnfog.com/products/philter/availability/.